 For this recipe, no. Many people like to boil before roasting them because it helps shorten roasting times and can help give the potatoes a nice crispy edge.

 But for our version of roasted rosemary potatoes, you don't have to boil ahead of time.
 We are going to give you a little secret that will help get those gorgeous golden edges without boiling ahead of time.

-Roasted Rosemary Potatoes
+Best Roasted Rosemary Potatoes

-- 1 teaspoon course salt
+- 1 teaspoon coarse salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

-- 1/4 teaspoon finely chopped rosemary
+- ¼ teaspoon fresh rosemary finely chopped

 - 1 Tablespoon olive oil